zacholade/chess-ai/README.md

 [x] Store chess board in a vector and add methods to move pieces.

-[x] Add methods to import chess board from a [FEN String](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation).
+[x] Add methods to import a chess board from a [FEN String](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation).

 [x] Display the chess board as a GUI.
 Window/Renderer classes.